ericphanson/TravelingSalesmanExact.jl/README.md

 >G. Dantzig, R. Fulkerson, and S. Johnson, 	J. Oper.
 Res.
 Soc.
 (1954) 2:4, 393-410
 ><https://doi.org/10.1287/opre.2.4.393>

-See [TravelingSalesmanBenchmarks](https://github.com/ericphanson/TravelingSalesmanBenchmarks.jl) for one possible use of this package: generating exact cost values for test-cases to help tune the heuristics of `TravelingSalesmanHeuristics`.
+See [TravelingSalesmanBenchmarks](https://github.com/ericphanson/TravelingSalesmanBenchmarks.jl) for one use of this package: generating exact cost values for test-cases to help tune the heuristics of `TravelingSalesmanHeuristics`.

 ## Usage